UK tourists to Netherlands down 22% after Amsterdam urges Brits to stay away

 “Then there’s the flight cap, which is designed to help the wellbeing of residents and the environment.
 If your idea is to reduce inbound traffic, the most effective way is to limit the number of flights.”

-In effort to reduce noise pollution and greenhouse gas emissions, flights into Schiphol Airport will be capped at 452,500 per year – which is 9.5 per cent lower than 2019 levels.
-The Dutch flag carrier KLM has blasted the cap as “incomprehensible”.
+In an effort to reduce noise pollution and greenhouse gas emissions, flights into Schiphol will be capped at 452,500 per year – which is 9.5 per cent lower than 2019 levels.
+The Dutch flag carrier KLM has condemned the cap as “incomprehensible”.

 The restriction is scheduled to go into effect in 2024, pending approval from the European Commission.